 - Ask your audience to share photos they’ve taken at your facility.
-User-generated content (UGC) is a powerful way to connect with your audience and show your appreciation for their patronage!
+User-generated content (UGC) is a powerful way to connect with your audience and show your appreciation for their patronage.

 - Respond to reviews, comments, and questions quickly.
-Being able to answer the questions your customers are asking on social media not only helps establish your business as an authority on the subject, but also opens up lines of communication between your biz and your customers that can be beneficial to everyone.
+Being able to answer the questions your customers are asking on social media not only helps establish your business as an authority on the subject but also opens up lines of communication between your biz and your customers that can be beneficial to everyone.

 - Encourage engagement with the content you post.
 This one can be tricky because Facebook is still punishing “engagement bait”, but the more you can get your audience to interact with your posts, the better!
-This engagement will also come in handy if you decide to do paid ads.
+This engagement will also come in handy if you decide to run paid ads.
 As a general rule, social content that encourages your audience to join the conversation will always give you a leg-up.

 Put Your $$$ Where Your Audience Is